hironico/mini-sql/README.md

  However, we included in the distribution only major vendors.
  If you need to include a driver that is not in the provided distribution, clone this project and add the maven dependency for your driver in the root project pom.xml file.
 Then Build the project using maven so a binary distribution with the newly added driver will be produced.

+ On the contrary you may remove the database drivers you do not need in order to lighten the distribution jar.